nylssoft/MynaAPIServer/README.md

 # MynaAPIServer

 Provides a website with games and applications.
-The website runs on Unix or Windows using .NET core as backend server (Kestrel web server).
+The website runs on Unix or Windows using .NET 6 as backend server (Kestrel web server).

 The following games are provided:
 - Skat, a german card game